Teresa Kearney: Role in World War 1

 During World War 1, the Nsambya Hospital was used to treat the Native Carrier Corp, porters for European troops.
 At times, Kearney was outraged by the treatment Europeans gave to the African porters.
 She worked to uphold the rights of African people caught up in the European war.
 On December 25, 1918 Kearney was awarded the MBE, Member of Order of British Empire, for her services to the wounded during the war years.

 Promotion of female education

 Kearney is credited for promoting higher education in Catholic African women in her mission.
 In 1923, she founded the Little Sisters of St. Francis, a community of African nuns for teaching and nursing.
 This program started with only eight local girls.
-A year later, Kearney and Dr. Evelyn Connolly, a lay missionary, founded a nursing and midwifery school in Nsambya.
+A year later, Kearney and Evelyn Connolly, a lay missionary, founded a nursing and midwifery school in Nsambya.
 Their goal was to promote the education of women throughout Uganda.